dusk-network/plonk/README.md

 This crate includes a variety of features which will briefly be explained below:
 - `alloc`: Enables the usage of an allocator and with it the capability of performing `Proof` constructions and verifications.
 Without this feature it **IS NOT** possible to prove or verify anything.
-  Its absence only makes `dusk-plonk` export certain fixed-size data structures such as `Proof` which can be useful in no_std envoirments where we don't have allocators either.
+  Its absence only makes `dusk-plonk` export certain fixed-size data structures such as `Proof` which can be useful in no_std environments where we don't have allocators either.
-- `std`: Enables `std` usage as well as `rayon` parallelisation in some proving and verifying ops.
+- `std`: Enables `std` usage as well as `rayon` parallelization in some proving and verifying ops.
-  It also uses the `std` versions of the elliptic curve deps, which utilises the `parallel` feature from `dusk-bls12-381`.
+  It also uses the `std` versions of the elliptic curve deps, which utilizes the `parallel` feature from `dusk-bls12-381`.
 By default, this is the feature that comes enabled with the crate.
 - `trace`: Enables the Circuit debugger tooling.
 This is essentially the capability of using the `StandardComposer::check_circuit_satisfied` function.
 The function will output information about each circuit gate until